danthegoodman1/EpicEnv/README.md

 An epic environment manager to fix local environment variable management among git collaborators.

+It's like python virtual envs, but for environment variables.

 All of your environments encrypted and managed in git, with basic permissions via an invitation system.

 _Currently only supports macOS and Linux_